earthly/website/blog/_posts/2021-04-21-real-time-phoenix-elixir.md

 end
 ```

-You’ll use a generic `auction` topic, as you’re only dealing with a single auction.
+You'll use a generic `auction` topic, as you're only dealing with a single auction.

 ### Broadcasting to All Subscribers